 At this time of the year the Stereo Stories ensemble is usually deep in rehearsals for what has become a cherished annual concert since 2016: our appearance at Write Around The Murray in Albury each September.

 Alas, this year is different.
 We won’t be heading up the highway and across the border.
 We won’t be in the delightful performance space that is part of the Albury Library Museum.
 We won’t be spending downtime in the Albury Botanic Gardens or by the Murray River.
-But do not despair – we are hoping to livestream our WAM show from Melbourne, late in the year.

 The promo clip above features footage from our 2017 and 2019 shows at Albury.
 (The photo collages are from our 2018 show at Williamstown Literary Festival.)